 Encourage your child to do fun, physical activities on their own.

-For more on how to make exercise fun and engaging for your children, check out additional tips from The Centers for Disease Control.
+For more on how to make exercise fun and engaging for your children, check out additional tips from The Centers for Disease Control or use the Move your Way interactive tool to see how your kids can meet the 60-minute goal.